 She only hoped the North wouldn't bring out the worst in her.

 Author's Note: Hi there!
 First chapter down.
 If you have questions, feel free to ask me up in the review box.
 Otherwise, if you liked it, please let me know with a little review on your way out.
-Thanks!
+Thank You!